pkioverheid/g4-trial/README.md

 ## Create end entity certificates

 Each end entity certificate requires subject information to be provided separately from the certificate profile.
-This information is provided using an "enrollment" YAML file.
+This information is provided using either an "enrollment" YAML file or a Certificate Signing Request (CSR).
 Please see any of the files in the `examples/enrollment` directory.
 The filename will indicate the certificate type.
 Please see the "G1/G3 to G4 mapping table" on the logius.nl website for information which certificate type you need for your use case.

+### Generate key pairs by the fauxTSP

+When enrollment files are used, the fauxTSP generates the keypair and provides them to the subscriber.
 Enrollment files will need to be modified for your own use cases.
 An example enrollment file would be:

 ```yaml
 ---